County-wide Integrated Stormwater Resources Plan

 The County-wide Integrated Stormwater Resource Plan (SWRP) is a regional, watershed-based plan intended to improve the management of stormwater resources in Santa Barbara County through the identification and prioritization of multiple-benefit infrastructure projects that enhance reliability of local water supplies, improve surface water quality and flood management, and provide environmental, educational, and recreational benefits.
 Example project types include green infrastructure that is designed to capture, infiltrate and/or treat stormwater (and dry weather) runoff.

 The SWRP was developed by the County of Santa Barbara in collaboration with its regional partners: the Cities of Buellton, Carpinteria, Goleta, Guadalupe, and Solvang, the Carpinteria Valley and Montecito Water Districts, and the University of California at Santa Barbara.
 On November 6, 2018, the County Board of Supervisors authorized the submission of the SWRP to the State Water Resources Control Board (SWRCB) for concurrence review.
-On November 14, 2018, the SWRCB concurred that the SWRP meets the Water Code requirements, allowing: 1) incorporation into the Integrated Regional Water Management Program; and 2) funding of implementation projects through the SWRCB Stormwater Grant Program.
+On November 14, 2018, the SWRCB concurred that the SWRP meets the Water Code requirements.
+On January 30, 2019, the IRWM Cooperating Partners incorporated the SWRP into the Integrated Regional Water Management Program.
+Qualifying implementation projects within the SWRP Planning Area can now pursue funding through the SWRCB Stormwater Grant Program.

 The SWRP encourages collaboration between public agencies, non-governmental organizations and the public by creating a common framework for identifying and prioritizing multiple-benefit stormwater and dry weather runoff projects.
 Everyone can participate in the implementation of the SWRP through the following four steps: